MAKEUP PRODUCTS (NON-PERMANENT)

 3354

-Contaminants and chemicals associated with cancer are found in food and lots of other ordinary products.
-Still, no category of consumer products is accountable to less government inspection than cosmetics, including Sally Hansen Miracle Care Lip Saver.
-Though many of the chemicals in cosmetics and personal care products probably present very little risk, being exposed to a few is associated with major health disorders, such as cancer.
+Contaminants and chemicals associated with cancer are found in food and many other common products.
+But, no sector of consumer products is susceptible to less government inspection than cosmetics and other personal care products, including Sally Hansen Miracle Care Lip Saver.
+Although many of the contaminants and chemicals in cosmetics and personal care products likely present minimal risk, your exposure to some is associated with critical health problems, such as cancer.